cyverse-archive/Nibblonian/README.markdown

 This is a REST-like HTTP API for iRODS written on top of jargon-core.

-Documentation is available in the docs directory.
+__Documentation is available in the docs directory of this git repo.
+If you're browsing on github, look farther up the page.__

 A successful call will have a 200 status code, while an error will have either a 404 or 500 status code.
 You must set the "Content-Type" header to "application/json" for any POST requests that upload JSON.
 Failing to do so will result in an error message.